-7. CONCLUSIONS
+8. CONCLUSIONS

-- 7.1.1 Brady Farm Overbridge (HUL4/15) is a grade II listed structure which forms part of the original Selby to Leeds Railway.
+- 8.1.1 Roman Ridge Road Overbridge (HUL4/14) is a grade II listed structure which forms part of the original Selby to Leeds Railway.
 It was constructed in the 1830s to the designs of Walker and Burges and incorporates an unusual basket arch form which was designed to accommodate a four track railway.
-The bridge is one of 12 of its type which survive along the original route, eight of which are listed. - 7.1.2 The structure does not meet the clearance requirements for the OLE as part of the proposed electrification of the Transpennine Railway.
+The bridge is one of 12 of its type which survive along the original route, eight of which are listed. - 8.1.2 The structure does not meet the clearance requirements for the OLE as part of the proposed electrification of the Transpennine Railway.
 In order to achieve the benefits of the Transpennine upgrade, the height of the structure needs to be increased.
-Four options have been considered to achieve the necessary clearance while meeting Network Rail's minimum functional/operation requirement.
+Three options have been considered to achieve the necessary clearance while meeting Network Rail's minimum functional/ operation requirement.
 These were assessed against the Assessment Matrix.
-This concluded that the track lower and track slue options are not feasible due to construction risk, programme impact and cost; therefore, bridge intervention is necessary. - 7.1.3 Two options were considered, both resulting in changes to the physical fabric.
-Option A involved rebuilding the structure, either through bridge jacking or reconstruction.
-Bridge jacking was ruled out due to the uncertainties in the process and the risk to both the live railway.
-Options A abandonment and Option B1 are both feasible from a construction perspective.
-Both are highly unsupportive with regard to heritage as they will involve the total loss of the structure.
-It is concluded that the costs of installing a bespoke structure at this location would increase the costs of the project sufficiently to limit the design and undermine the feasibility of the same structure being installed elsewhere within the project area.
-Given this, it is recommended that option A be pursued.
-While it will result in the loss of the structure, it is considered that this can be offset in part by the cost saving which will enable a more sympathetic design to be employed elsewhere which integrates features from the historic structure and compliments the group value of the Walker and
+This concluded that the track lower and track slue options are not feasible due to impact on the associated highway, construction risk, programme impact and cost; therefore, bridge intervention is necessary. - 8.1.3 Two options were considered, both resulting in changes to the physical fabric.
+Option A2 bridge jacking was ruled out due to the uncertainties in the process and the risk to both the live railway and highway above.
+Option A1 is therefore considered to be the only feasible option to deliver the benefits of the project.
+The option is considered Highly Unsupportive in heritage terms, involving the total loss of the listed structure.
+Work has been undertaken to compensate in part for this loss through the provision of bespoke structure which integrates features from the historic structure and compliments the group value of the Walker and Burges' bridges.